 No matter which terminal you arrive in remember to:

-Follow the signs or airport employees for where you are suppose to go.
+- Follow the signs or airport employees for where you are supposed to go.

 Go through passport control